kicker12345/databricks-dlt-medallion-pipeline/README.md

 ---

 *Built as a hands-on learning project.
-Open to Data Engineering opportunities — feel free to connect on [LinkedIn]                        (https://www.linkedin.com/in/pankaj-yadav-406041103).
+Open to Data Engineering opportunities — feel free to connect on [LinkedIn](https://www.linkedin.com/in/pankaj-yadav-406041103).*